Arbalest007/CPSC-449-Project-2/README.md

 1. /validate/
       The 'validate' command will connect to the 'words_ms.db', and it will check whether a guess is a valid word.
+It compares the guess against the database to see if it exists as a potential guess.
 It either returns true if the word is a valid guess, or false if it is invalid.

 2. /add-guess/
-      The 'add-guess' command will connect to the 'words_ms.db', and it will check through the database for the word that is a candidate to be added.
+      The 'add-guess' command will connect to the 'words_ms.db'.
+It takes in a list of words and it will check through the database for each word to see if it can be added.
 If it already exists it will not be added, but if it doesnt then it will be.

 3. /remove-guess/
-      The 'remove-guess' command will connect to the 'words_ms.db', and it will check through the database for the word that is a candidate to be deleted.
+      The 'remove-guess' command will connect to the 'words_ms.db'.
+It takes in a list of words and it will check through the database for each word to see if it can be deleted.
 If the word cannot be found then the command will return that the word was unable to be deleted.
 Otherwise, the command will remove the word from the database.